 During the development phase, all Sony Xperia™ mobile phones, tablets and accessories go through a thorough environmental screening.
 The materials in our products are analysed by third-party laboratories to detect the presence of RoHS substances and substances that we have banned and restricted before they are released for production.

 Compilation of the material declaration and screening by the external laboratories are driven by Environmental Coordinators based in each Sony Mobile development unit around the world.
 Our Environmental Coordinators build good environmental practice into the design of our products from the start, and ensure that finished products meet our stringent environmental requirements.

 Through our Environmental Declarations, we invite any interested parties to obtain factual information from us.
-The Environmental Declarations can be downloaded on the Web http://www.sonymobile.com/global-en/support/phones/ under Support documents for each and every phone, and give the end user information on the most relevant environmental aspects of each model such as material and metal content, energy consumption, batteries, packaging and recycling.
+The Environmental Declarations can be downloaded on the web http://www.sonymobile.com/global-en/support/phones/ under Support documents for each and every phone.
+These give the end user information on the most relevant environmental aspects of each model such as material and metal content, energy consumption, batteries, packaging and recycling.